Size: max 2.4-3.1m

 White-beaked dolphins are relatively large stocky dolphins with a distinct colouring.
 They have a small obvious beak but it’s not always white.
 They have white underbellies as far back as the tail stock and a tall dorsal fin.
 Their most useful identification feature is the white and pale grey markings on their flanks (sides), the most distinctive being a pale grey area theat extends from the dorsal fin towards the tail stock, giving the impression of a 'saddle patch'.

+The white-beaked dolphin is confined to the cool temperate and subarctic waters of the North Atlantic, preferring shelf waters around the Scottish coast and North Sea.
 ORCA's data from 2006-2015 suggests a seasonal occurrence of white-beaked dolphins within the North Sea, with encounters peaking in July and being seen more commonly inshore than offshore.
-To find out more about this species go to page 51 of our State of Eurpean Cetaceans report.

 The major threats towards white-beaked dolphins include entanglement in fishing gear, being caught as bycatch and the overfishing of their prey.
 They have also been hunted in the past for meat in Norway, Faroe Islands and Greenland.